idupree/llvm-doc/MappingHighLevelConstructsToLLVMIR.rst

 of the function that is being called.
 This "hack" exists to allow overriding a call to a function such as a function with variable parameters.
-Please notice that you only need to specify the return type once, not twice as you'd have to do if it was a plain cast:
+Please notice that you only need to specify the return type once, not twice as you'd have to do if it was a true cast:

 .. code-block:: llvm